SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

-## Data traffic
+## Day-to-day working and data traffic

-**Data traffic** on the internet is all the more problematic as the tendency to facilitate data traffic with new technologies like 5G comes with a massive growth of data consumption.
-In terms of impact, the rule of thumb would be: Wired connection>Wifi>3G>4G>5G.
+New technologies for facilitating **data traffic**, like 5G, comes with a massive growth of data consumption.
+In terms of impact, the rule of thumb for least energy intensive to most would be: Wired connection > Wifi > 3G > 4G > 5G.
 A poor internet connection has a better carbon footprint than a strong one.

 For example, let’s imagine you use a smartphone for one hour and you stream something in HD quality.
 With a “low” Wifi connection you might need 4g CO2 in total, with a “high” Wifi connection you might need 10g CO2 in total.
 Source: https://www.iea.org/commentaries/the-carbon-footprint-of-streaming-video-fact-checking-the-headlines

-*[start of zoom measurement/estimate info - need more samples and how to factor in multiple participants]*

-**Day-to-day working**

-**E-mailing** is resource-intensive, but you can minimise the impact by following a few simple rules.
+Best practice around **emailing**, especially storage, remains a subject of debate, and we invite perspectives and evidence to inform future editions of the toolkit.
+You can minimise the impact of emails by following a few simple rules.
 First, avoid integrating an image footer as a signature in your emails.
 (Consider communicating to your teammates the environmental cost of including images, such an institutional logo, in email signatures).
-Second, avoid emailing large groups of people unless it is definitely necessary.
+Second, avoid emailing large groups of people unless it is necessary.

-Emails are stored as long as they are in your inbox or in subfolders of your inbox, it matters that you clean your inbox by deleting emails regularly (see mini case study: “Email Storage”).
-This is particularly important for emails with attached files (a regular email weighs 4g CO2, and an email with a photo 50g CO2).
+Emails are stored as long as they are in your inbox or in subfolders of your inbox, so some savings may be made by clearing out your inbox regularly.
+You can prioritise emails with attached files (a regular email weighs 4g CO2, and an email with a photo 50g CO2).
+There is a small energy cost associated with deleting emails; our current understanding is that this is typically outweighed by the benefit, although such trade-offs are one reason the benefits are difficult to estimate.

 **Sharing files**.
 You might think about using a download link (e.g. provided by a cloud storage) to share documents instead of sending them via e-mail.
 It is advisable to use online documents especially when: 1) the shared document has a large file size, 2) you have a high number of recipients.

 **Documents stored in cloud or network drives** require traffic for saving files and synchronisation.
-Network drives usually synchronise »file by file«, that means each change will result in uploading the document completely again.
-Especially in case you edit large files, you might consider copying them once to your local drive, edit them there and copy the edited version back when you are finished.
-Instead, most cloud solutions only require traffic for the modified parts of a file.
+Network drives usually synchronise file-by-file, which means each change will result in uploading the document completely again.
+Especially when editing large files, you might consider copying them once to your local drive, editing there and then copying the edited version back when you are finished.
+Most cloud solutions only require traffic for the modified parts of a file.
 On the backend, cloud storages usually synchronise automatically on every modification.
 You can disable the client temporarily or turn on cloud synchronisation only when you need it in order to save energy from additional, superfluous traffic.
 Generally, saving the document less often will reduce energy consumption if you edit remotely stored documents.

 **Editing documents online together** is a good solution to avoid frequent email traffic, besides the advantage of synchronous editing or synchronisation.
 However, each time you open an online document, the application needs to be loaded into your browser memory, which creates a lot of traffic.
-Additionally, it creates traffic by permanently synchronising your edits, which you cannot turn off in an online environment (consider also traffic by tracking, see above: Browsing).
+Additionally, it creates traffic by permanently synchronising your edits, which you cannot turn off in an online environment (consider also traffic by tracking, see below: Browsing).
 It also relies on a permanent internet connection (see above: Data Traffic).
 Depending on the type of information you need to communicate, it is advisable to opt for a light-weight tool (e.g. EtherPad) for taking collaborative notes.

 **Browsing** on the Internet causes data traffic.
 As a general rule, more data privacy also means less data traffic.
 You can track your browsing footprint with the »[Carbonalyser](https://theshiftproject.org/en/carbonalyser-browser-extension/)« tool developed by the Shift Project to identify traffic-intense websites.
-A lot of traffic remains invisible to the user: ads, tracking and social media functions (cf. https://whotracks.me/) are being processed in the background.
+A lot of traffic remains invisible to the user: ads, tracking and social media functions are being processed in the background (cf. https://whotracks.me/).
 It is possible to avoid some of this invisible traffic with browser extensions (AdBlockPlus, Ghostery, uBlockOrigin; for general advice see [WikiHow](https://www.wikihow.com/Prevent-People-from-Tracking-You-on-the-Internet)).

 **Editing documents locally** on your machine sometimes consumes unnecessary energy when additional features are running in the background of your program.
-For example, you can save energy by turning off automatic grammar/spell check (and activate it e.g. only for finalising a document).
+For example, you can save energy by turning off automatic grammar/spell check (and activate it for final review of a document, for example).
 If your document is very large and you use cloud storage or a network drive, consider turning off the autosave function, or adjust it to a larger interval in order to reduce synchronisation traffic.
 Also check for further features in your text editor that may not be required to run all the time – essentially everything that checks the text permanently in the background and needs to go through large vocabularies.